The Tataki of Tuna at Sushi Nami in Dartmouth had a rather busy presentation but the Tuna itself was excellent and worth a 5 out of 5 Rating.

 As I mentioned in my recent post on the Beef Tataki at Sushi Nami Royale, a Tataki involves searing meat or fish at high temperature leaving it ultra-rare at the center, and then slicing it for service.
-After having tried the Beef, which was excellent, we also tried the Tuna version, which turned not to be grilled in the traditional manner, but was every bit as good.
+After having tried the Beef, which was excellent, I also tried the Tuna version, which turned not to be grilled in the traditional manner, but was every bit as good.

 Here you can see the full plate of the Tuna Tataki in its full length.
 I wasn’t really overwhelmed by the visual presentation here, and the long plates here were not something I would have chosen myself.
 The roughly chopped lettuce used as a bed was also a bit unsubtle and clumsy and didn’t do justice to what would otherwise be a pretty elegant dish.